 Not only that we can guarantee that you will have lots of fun learning!

 You can learn to dance in a private class in our studio, or you can take a choreographer lead online course.

 tailored to you

 You will be given a few simple exercises to do at home in order to prepare for your lessons with your choreographer.

 2- The Lessons:

-We will set a plan depending on your requirements, your dance level and your music.
+We will create a plan based on your requirements, dance level and music.
 The lesson will be 2h 30 min long, in studio with just you and your choreographer.

 After your lessons you will need to practice.

 You will be given access to our Online Tutorial where you will find recorded lessons of all the moves, patterns and techniques you learned with the choreographer.